ThomasVon2021/blikvm-site/docs/en/Expand_Filesystem.md

 If you find that the free space of the raspberry pi SD card or eMMC is smaller than the capacity of the actual SD card or eMMC, you need to do the following to expand the raspberry pi.
 If you find that the system does not have the raspi config tool, you can use Method 2 (use the GParted partition tool).

 ## Method 1: Use raspi-config tool
+If you are using a mirror after June 2023 and have added a third read-write partition, this method is no longer applicable.
+Please refer to method 2 and method 3.
 **1.** open raspi-config.
 ```
 sudo raspi-config